dlion/domenicoluciani/_posts/2021-12-31-how-to-sync-your-obsidian-vault-on-android.md

 chmod +x push.sh pull.sh
 ```

-From now on, we can push and pull executing those scripts with:
+From now on, you can push and pull executing those scripts with:

 ```bash